1900 to 1930s Women's Fashion - Haute Couture

 Worth opened his fashion house, 'The House of Worth' in 1858, just around the time that women's yearnings for more practical yet stylish clothes was becoming evident.
 His boutique's popularity grew such that it was dominated by Parisian haute couture through the second half of the nineteenth century.

-Prior to that period, dressmakers and tailors were the ones who inspired style, making fashionable and elaborately sewn garments worn by ladies at the royal courts.
+Prior to that period, dressmakers and tailors were the ones who inspired style, making fashionable and elaborately sewn garments that were majorly worn by ladies at the royal courts.

-Making sample garments the century before gave way to sketched clothing styles which were presented to clients, who in turn either made orders for their preferred designs, or asked for modifications to some.
+The turn of the century gave way to sketched clothing styles which were presented to clients, who in turn either made orders for their preferred designs or asked for modifications to some.

-The fashionable outfits worn by stylish women were strikingly similar to those worn in the heydays of Frederick Worth's designs, and magazines began to include sketches and sepia photographs of haute couture styles, and this had a profound effect on public tastes.
+Soon, the fashionable outfits worn by stylish women were strikingly similar to those worn in the heydeys of and designs, and magazines began to include sketches and sepia photographs of haute couture styles, and this further had a profound effect on public tastes.
+Frederick Worth's sketches

 Layers and layers of fabrics used in the past reduced considerably and women could now wear dresses without help from their maids.

 Apparel design had a new look, and the first female couturier and fashion designer Jeanne Paquin organised the first real fashion show.

 She designed chic gowns of "quiet sophistication" that appealed to women of refined taste, and her top notch clients included the Queens of Belgium, Portugal, and Spain.

 As more women had to earn a living, a new dress style appeared.
 This was brought upon by the 1st World War because the men went away to war and their women had to go out to work.

 New styles created were better suited to their new found activities, and as the clothes became simpler, simple felt hats and turbans replaced the popular headgears of the 1900s fashion era.